#MeToo Founder Tarana Burke Has A Message For Comedians Trying To Return After Sexual Misconduct

-Tuesday marks the two year anniversary #MeToo went viral bringing wider attention to victims of sexual assault and misconduct.
+Tuesday marked the two year anniversary #MeToo went viral bringing wider attention to victims of sexual assault and misconduct.
 Though 2017 was the viral moment, the #MeToo work has been carrying on since before 2017 thanks to founder Tarana Burke.
-For the movement’s two year anniversary, Burke is reflecting on its impact and how it’s shifted the ways people talk about sexual violence.
+For the movement’s two-year anniversary, Burke is reflecting on its impact and how it’s shifted the ways people talk about sexual violence.

 In an interview with Teen Vogue, one standout moment came when Burke was asked about the “gray areas” of sexual assault and misconduct.
 One person who came to mind was Aziz Ansari, who was accused of sexual misconduct for repeatedly pressuring a woman to have sex.
 Eventually, Ansari issued a statement saying he took time to “process” the woman’s side of the story, and he also addressed the incident in his Netflix stand-up special “Aziz Ansari: Right Now”.